arcology-network/binary-releases/uniswap-v2.md

 ## 5. Testnet Interaction

 You can interact with the Arcology testnet through HTTP connections right now.
 Arcology provides a collection of tools and libraries to facilitate the process.
-They are included in the docker container that comes with the installer package.
-You don't need to do anything as the installer will automatically set up everything for you by the time the installation is completed.
+These tools are included in the docker container that comes with the installer package.
+You don't need to do anything as the installer will automatically set up everything for you.

-If the installation is successfully complete, there should be a docker container listening on port `8080` of the host machine where the all-in-one Arcology testnet is running.
+Once the installation is successfully complete, there should be a docker container listening on port `32768` of the host machine an Arcology node is running.

 ### 5.1.
 Client Docker Container

-If your host IP is 192.168.1.109 then use the command below to log in to the docker container.
+If your host machine's IP is 192.168.1.109 then use the command below to log in to the docker container.
 Please replace the IP address with yours.

 - Username: root
 - Password: frY6CvAy8c9E